State Governmental Relations

 Yes.
-A university official may allow use of his/her name and title for identification purposes in the same manner as others who sign an endorsement.
-An express disclaimer of university endorsement is required only where the context might reasonably cause confusion as to whether the endorsement is made in an official or unofficial capacity.
+University officials may allow use of their names and titles for identification purposes in the same manner as others who sign an endorsement.
+An express disclaimer of university endorsement is required where the context might reasonably cause confusion as to whether the endorsement is made in an official or unofficial capacity.

 - May the Board of Regents pass a resolution supporting or opposing a ballot measure impacting the university?